 Stopped India-Pak conflict with trade, should get Nobel Prize for ending seven wars: Trump

-"On the world stage, we are once again doing things that we are just respected at a level that we have never been respected before.
+Since May 10, when Trump announced on social media that India and Pakistan had agreed to a “full and immediate” ceasefire after a “long night” of talks mediated by Washington.
+India has consistently denied any third-party intervention.

-NEW YORK: US President Donald Trump repeated the claim that he solved the India-Pakistan conflict earlier this year with trade and asserted that he should get the Nobel Peace Prize for "ending seven wars".
+NEW YORK/WASHINGTON: India-Pakistan conflict has repeated his claim that he solved the India-Pakistan conflict earlier this year with trade and asserted that he should get the Nobel Peace Prize for "ending seven wars".

-"On the world stage, we are once again doing things that we are just respected at a level that we have never been respected before.
+Since May 10, when Trump announced on social media that India and Pakistan had agreed to a “full and immediate” ceasefire after a “long night” of talks mediated by Washington, he has repeated his claim over 40 times that he “helped settle” the tensions between India and Pakistan.

 He went on to say, "Think of India and Pakistan.
 Think of that.
 And you know how I stopped that -- with trade.
 They want to trade.
 And I have great respect for both leaders.
 But when you take a look at all of these wars that we've stopped."